-A series of environmental portraits taken during the global Coronavirus (COVID-19) pandemic.
+A photographic series of environmental portraits captured during the global Coronavirus (COVID-19) pandemic.

 Stay well.